 The P3H Lab provides numerous opportunities for training in population health research, statistical and demographic methods, and communicating research to scientists, policymakers, and the public.
 Training is mainly geared toward Sociology PhD students who are working with P3H Co-Directors Jennifer Karas Montez and Shannon Monnat, but postdoctoral scholars and faculty also participate in Labs.
 Training occurs through regular lab meetings, the Aging Studies Institute and Center for Aging and Policy Studies seminar series, Lerner Center events, and coursework across the University.
 Learn more about P3H Lab training.

-- Service Learning Opportunities: The Lerner Center and Falk College PHP 221 (Community Health Promotion) are offering undergraduate students service learning opportunities.
+The Lerner Center provides service-learning opportunities for undergraduates at Syracuse University.
 Students use the Healthy Monday campaign and promotional materials as a framework to develop public health promotion projects.
-Are you a PHP 221 student?
-You can attend any of our Healthy Monday programs for service learning hours!
 The Lerner Center also serves as a placement for PHP 442 (Public Health Capstone).
 Each spring semester, one senior public health student is placed with Lerner to take a deep dive into public health program development, implementation, and evaluation.
-Students are given the autonomy to create Healthy Monday resources and program materials based off of their interests.
+For more information on service-learning or capstone placement, please contact Kate Funck.

 DeStress for Success